corrode/corrode.github.io/content/blog/rust-production-guide/index.md

 Choose a project in a domain you know very well.
 This way, you can focus on learning Rust and not on understanding the domain.
 On top of that, you can compare the performance of Rust with the existing system and see if it lives up to the expectations.
 It will be easier to onboard new team members if they are already familiar with the domain.

-### Ways to Integrate Rust
+### Choose The Right Integration Method

 There are various ways to integrate Rust into your existing infrastructure:

-- **CLI Tools**: Develop command-line tools in Rust.
+- **CLI Tool**: Develop a command-line tool in Rust.
-- **FFI Layer**: Use Rust to call functions in other languages.
+- **FFI Layer**: Call Rust code from another language using the Foreign Function Interface.
-- **Microservices / Network Layer**: Implement microservices in Rust.
+- **Microservice / Network Layer**: Implement a microservice in Rust.
-- **WebAssembly for Frontend**: Use Rust to compile to WebAssembly for frontend development.
+- **WebAssembly**: Use Rust to compile to WebAssembly (e.g. for frontend).
-- **Embedded Systems**: Develop embedded systems in Rust.
+- **Embedded System**: Develop an embedded system in Rust.

 Pick the integration method which best aligns with your project's requirements and team's expertise.
 Choose a method that allows you to leverage Rust's strengths while minimizing risks.
 Rust can be a great fit for performance-critical parts of your application, such as networking and data processing.
 Once the team sees the benefits of Rust, they will be more open to using it in other parts of the business.
 Pick a project with a huge upside and one that is easy to replace if things go wrong.

-A microservice is a good candidate for this.
+**A microservice** is a good candidate for this.
 In the worst case, you can rewrite it in another language.
 You can gradually shift over traffic to the Rust service and see how it performs in production.

-I personally would not start with a CLI tool because it is often not close to the core business, and the team might not see the benefits of Rust.
-Similarly, I would not start with WebAssembly because it is a complex topic, and the team might get frustrated with the tooling and the ecosystem.
+I personally would not start with a **CLI tool** because it is often not close to the core business, and the team might not see the benefits of Rust.

+Similarly, I would not start with **WebAssembly** because it is a complex topic, and the team might get frustrated with the tooling and the ecosystem.
 There might also not be any immediate upside, such as faster performance, and the team could get the wrong impression about Rust.

-I saw some great results with Rust for embedded systems, where the tooling is excellent, and there is a clear project boundary.
+I saw some great results with Rust for **embedded systems**, where the tooling is excellent, and there is a clear project boundary.
+Tools like [probe-rs](https://probe.rs/) are often considered best-in-class.

-The FFI layer is a good choice if you have a large codebase in another language and want to gradually replace parts of it with Rust.
+The **FFI layer** is a good choice if you have a large codebase in another language and want to gradually replace parts of it with Rust.
 For example, some teams rewrite a performance-critical section of their Java monolith in Rust for 2-3x performance improvements.
+The [jni crate](https://docs.rs/jni) allows you to create a compatible library.

 ### Check the Ecosystem